justinrummel/jr.com-mm/_posts/2011-08-03-built-in-hidden-command-line-tools-stroke-and-airport.md

     caption: "Photo credit: [**Apple, Inc**](https://www.apple.com)"
 ---

-These tools are nothing new as they were available in Snow Leopard (and I believe Leopard, just can’t check), but they are fun little tools just in case you don’t have Apple’s Xcode [iTunes link][xCode] installed or [MacPorts][macPorts] available on your computer.
+These tools are nothing new as they were available in Snow Leopard (and I believe Leopard, just can’t check), but they are fun little tools just in case you don’t have Apple’s Xcode installed or [MacPorts][macPorts] available on your computer.

 Port Scanning with *stroke*
 ---